Stewed Black-Eyed Peas with Swiss Chard

 Instructions

-- Add the black-eyed peas and stock and stir well until combined.
-Bring to a boil, then reduce to a simmer and cook, covered, for 15 minutes.
-Remove the lid and continue cooking for 5 minutes, until slightly thickened.
+- Add black-eyed peas and stock; stir well.
+Bring to a boil, reduce to a simmer, cover, and cook 15 min.
+Remove lid and cook 5 min more until slightly thickened.

-- Serve the stewed peas in bowls topped with the gremolata.
-If you're feeling extra hungry, add a scoop of cooked quinoa or brown rice.
+- Serve stewed peas in bowls with gremolata on top.
+Add a scoop of quinoa or brown rice if desired.

 Active Compounds